Neico33/Dialing-program-for-Aunis-Resurrection/README.md

   3.1 Get permission:
     Permission can be obtained via my Discord server.
 Just open an issue ticket and ask the question.

-Now have fun trying out the program and don't forget to save the earth ;)
+Have fun trying the program and don't forget to save the earth from the Goa'uld ;)